-The Stormwater Utility often partners with the District to improve and maintain major drainageways.
+The Stormwater Utility often partners with the Mile-High Flood District (District) to improve and maintain major drainageways.
 They provide technical expertise and funds for many of the City's stormwater projects.
 District funds are derived from a property tax collected throughout the participating metro area communities and counties.
 The Districts' mill levy was increased in 2018, allowing for expanded support and services.
 Obtaining District funds for major improvement projects requires the City to match funds.
 However, maintenance projects and routine maintenance activities do not require matching funds from the city.
 The City typically receives about \$200,000 in maintenance work paid for by the District each year.

-The following projects summarize some work highlights from 2022.
+The following project summarize some work highlights from 2023.